Personal Archive

 Geography is human activity, memory, power.
 Therefore, sonic geographies are when music reorganizes spatial experience, when you travel without leaving the dancefloor.
 When Detroit meets the Caribbean meets ballroom meets LA in one seamless narrative.

-In addition, HoneyLuv, in box braids, a beige-and-brown dad hat, baby tee, gold necklace, silver bracelet, nails done reminded us that fashion has never been neutral because tt is spatial authorship.
-It signals belonging.
+In addition, HoneyLuv, in box braids, a beige-and-brown dad hat, baby tee, gold necklace, silver bracelet, nails done reminded us that fashion signals belonging.
 She reclaimed the room with her fashion, music, and presence.
+Her styling reflects what Jillian Hernandez describes as an aesthetic of excess, where adornment, glamour, and embodied style become political practices through which women of color assert visibility, pleasure, and authority in spaces that have historically marginalized them.

 The Martinez Brothers at Reframe: